akka/akka/akka-docs/scala/fault-tolerance.rst

    :include: strategy

-I have chosen a few well-known exception types in order to demonstrate the application of the fault handling actions described in :ref:`supervision`.
+I have chosen a few well-known exception types in order to demonstrate the application of the fault handling directives described in :ref:`supervision`.
 First off, it is a one-for-one strategy, meaning that each child is treated separately (an all-for-one strategy works very similarly, the only difference is that any decision is applied to all children of the supervisor, not only the